 The first day can be daunting for many children, but parents too, especially if it’s your first or last child!
 Starting school is a big step, and you have to trust someone else with your child.
 We understand this, and want to reassure you, that we care about each child that joins our school, and look after them as if they were our own.
 One of the benefits of being in a small school is everyone knows everyone, and we all look out for one another.
 The children usually settle best if their parents keep their goodbyes short.
 There may be tears but it will only be prolonged if you stay.
 Once you are gone, they are soon distracted by a game or toys, and happy again…really!

 Junior Infants finish school at 12 noon for the first 2 weeks.
-From Monday 14th September, they finish at 2pm with the Senior Infants.
-Children will be escorted to the front yard from the apple garden at home time where they are handed over to parents/guardians/carers.
+After this, they finish at 2pm with the Senior Infants.
+Children will be escorted to the front gate at home time where they are handed over to parents/guardians/carers.
 We do our best to be punctual, and ask parents to do the same.

 What you need for September